dwrlewis/Generic-Trial-Balance-Converter/README.md

 - Remapping of chart of accounts in instances where non-standard template mappings are present
 - Export of the company(s) data, consolidated into one file if multiple .xlsm files were input

 **NOTE:** The files [saved here](https://github.com/dwrlewis/Trial-Balance-Converter/tree/master/Test%20Files) match the format of the .xlsm template this program was designed for, but are minimum reproductions.
 This is because the original template contains a large number of macros that were created internally by BDO LLP.
 As such, the templates provided have been entirely stripped of any company specific info.
-The program did not need adjusting to accommodate for this, as both the dummy files provided and original templates can be run without any adjustment.
+The program did not need adjusting to accommodate for this, as the only dependency is the naming of the column headers and tab names.

 ### 1.2 - Interpreter Settings
 This program was generated in Python 3.8.0 using the Pycharm IDE with the following interpreter settings: